As you manage an opportunity, we recommend you save pertinent gift amounts to help track its effectiveness and whether it meets expectations.

 The funded amount provides how much the donor gave in response to the opportunity.
 Use this amount to plan additional asks.
 For example, if you expected to receive $10,000, but received only $5,000, you can adjust your next solicitation to a more realistic amount.

-Note: Based on your organization's practice, the funded amount may include any gift type received as a result of the opportunity, including donations, payments, pledges, or other commitments.
+Note: Based on your organization's practice, the funded amount may include any gift type received as a result of the opportunity, including one-time gifts, payments, pledges, or other commitments.

 You can view these amounts under Funding on the opportunity's record or under Opportunities on its constituent's record.
 In Work Center, you can use these amounts to filter and analyze your opportunities.